What Is The Difference Between A Statute And A Regulation

 Legal Hierarchy: Statutes Trump Regulations

 In the legal hierarchy, statutes hold higher authority than regulations.
-That's why if a regulation contradicts a statute, the statute prevails.
-Take this: if a statute mandates environmental protections but an agency regulation inadvertently weakens those protections, courts will strike down the regulation.
+But for example, if a statute mandates environmental protections but an agency regulation inadvertently weakens those protections, courts will strike down the regulation.
+On top of that, if a regulation contradicts a statute, the statute prevails.
 This principle ensures that executive agencies operate within the bounds of legislative intent.

 Even so, regulations are not merely suggestions—they carry the force of law and can result in significant penalties for non-compliance.
 Businesses and individuals must follow both statutes and their corresponding regulations to avoid legal consequences.